nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 * Center image and left/right images with steering offset were added - (model.py:141-148)
 * Images of non-zero steering positions were augmented as described above - (model.py:137-140,153-156)
 * All 3 images were then flpped and added again, making 6 samples total per position - (model.py:149-164)
+* Images were resized in the first layer - (model.py:188-190)
-* Images were normalized in first layer - (model.py:187-188)
+* Images were normalized in the second layer - (model.py:191)
-* Images were cropped in second layer - (model.py:189)
+* Images were cropped in third layer - (model.py:192)

 See example left/center/right images: